- Monthly Theme: Slashers

 Sean: Well it is and she should be.
 Even though I don’t like the idea that horror movies help launch these actors’ careers and then once they’ve “made it” they sneer derisively at the genre.
 But in this case, I’ll allow it because she’s right.
 So what about the two boozy, trashy mothers?
 Tina and Nancy’s moms were both diva nightmares.

 Kristine: I liked that touch a lot, that the parents were flawed and even involved in the story in some meaningful way.
 I mean, this is one thing that really sets this movie apart from Halloween and the other slashers we’ve watched.
-This movie is ABOUT the generation gap and the inheritance that passes between parents and children.
+This movie is about the generation gap and the inheritance that passes between parents and children.
 In all the other slashers, it is just about the teens.
 There are no adults in that universe, at least not in any meaningful way.
+I do think it is interesting that both movies feature on character who is the sheriff’s daughter – Annie in Halloween and Nancy here – and in Halloween that means nothing and does nothing to save Annie while here it sort of does.
 Plus, it made sense that Nancy’s mom would be a neurotic drunk after she and her PTA cronies lynch-mobbed Freddy.
-I mean, we are to assume that ALL the parents we meet were in on the lynching, right?
+I mean, we are to assume that all the parents we meet were in on the lynching, right?

 Kristine: Mrs. Nancy’s lipliner was amazing and her perpetually frosty vodka bottle was… well, it was something.